cell-observatory/cell_observatory_platform/README.md

 ## Setup environment variables
-Rename `.env.example` file to `.env` which will be automatically loaded into the container and will be gitignored
+Rename `.env.example` file to `.env` which will be automatically loaded into the container and will be gitignored.
+The Supabase related environment variables enable database functionality.
+The W&B API key enables logging functionality.
+The `REPO_NAME`, `DATA_DIR`, and `STORAGE_SERVER_DIR` environment variables are leverged in the `configs/paths` configuration files to ensure that jobs run and save outputs as expected.

 ```shell
 SUPABASE_USER=REPLACE_ME_WITH_YOUR_SUPABASE_USERNAME